Matthew McConaughey & Camila Alves Bring Their Kids to the Red Carpet

 Matthew McConaughey and wife Camila Alves made a special day even more special by turning it into a rare family affair.

-Austin also happens to be where McConaughey and his family currently live, after uprooting and moving from California to McConaughey's home state of Texas back in 2022.
+Austin also happens to be where McConaughey and his family currently live after moving from California to McConaughey's home state of Texas back in 2022.

 Thursday's chic philanthropic family outing comes just a month after Alves opened up to Southern Living magazine about the family's decision to move to the Lone Star state.